'The fire that's here': US is still battling delta variant

 Arizona, where students in dozens of classrooms have been forced into quarantine, reported over 3,100 new COVID-19 cases Wednesday, numbers similar to the disastrous summer of 2020.
 Hospital bed space has fallen to pandemic lows.

-Bhuyan said a patient of hers with a blood clot in a lung was discharged instead of being admitted.
-Other patients are waiting hours in the emergency room.

-“It’s just hard because it does feel like that we are actually going backwards in time, even though we have these vaccines, which are such a great weapon for us,” she said.
+“It’s just hard because it does feel like that we are actually going backwards in time, even though we have these vaccines, which are such a great weapon for us,” Bhuyan said.

 The delta variant is still causing deep turmoil in Europe, too, including Germany and Austria.
 South Korea is also seeing a delta-driven surge that has pushed hospitalizations and deaths to record highs.